timswims/ESK/README.md

 2. Click the **Gateways** tab.

 3. Check if the host name of your deployed gateway exists in the list of available gateways.
 You can click the gateway entry and match the specified registration key value with the registration key that you had used when deploying the gateway.

---insert image here--

 4. On your Linux / UNIX host, run the following *omcli* commands to verify that the gateway was successfully deployed:

     *<AGENT_BASE_DIRECTORY>/agent_inst/bin/omcli status agent* - Run this command to display a list of properties for the newly installed gateway.
 Check if the last successful upload and last attempted upload values (date and time) are the same.